How to Avoid Dumping Syndrome in Los Angeles, CA | HLB

 Eat protein-rich foods like fish, chicken, tofu, and peanut butter.

 Try to get more fiber in your diet.
-You can try switching things up from simple carbohydrates like pasta and white bread to whole grains like whole-wheat toast and oatmeal.
+You can switch from simple carbohydrates like pasta and white bread to whole grains like whole-wheat toast and oatmeal.
 Fiber supplements can also help.
 Eating lots of fiber helps sugar and carbohydrates absorb more slowly into the intestines.

-When it comes to drinking fluids, wait at least 30-minutes before and after meals.
+When drinking fluids, wait at least 30 minutes before and after meals.

 While you eat, do your best to chew your food slowly and completely before you swallow, which helps with digestion.

-You can also try lying down after meals and adding thickening agents to the foods you eat.
+You can also try lying down after meals and adding thickening agents to your foods.

-Finally, your doctor may recommend that you take a nutritional supplement or a prescription medication such as octreotide (brand name Sandostatin), which is a drug that alters the operation of your digestive tract.
+Finally, your doctor may recommend taking a nutritional supplement or a prescription medication.
+One of them is octreotide (brand name Sandostatin), a drug that alters the operation of your digestive tract.

-When you take this drug, the food in your stomach will empty into the duodenum more slowly.
+When you take this drug, the food in your stomach will slowly empty into the duodenum.
 The drug also blocks the pancreas from releasing insulin.

 Some side effects of the drug include nausea, pain at the injection site, foul-smelling stool, and changes in blood sugar levels.